-Seasoned Oven Fries to be one of my favorite potato recipes.
+Seasoned Oven Fries is one of my favorite potato recipes.
 I love the seasoning.
-I use it in Fried Potatoes, Seasoned Mashed Potatoes, and Seasoned Oven Fries.
+I use it in Fried Potatoes, Seasoned Mashed Potatoes, Seasoned Scalloped Potatoes and Skinny Stuffed Baked Potatoes.
 It’s the same basic gluten free and vegan recipe: olive oil (or butter), garlic salt, pepper, paprika, parsley, chives and dill weed.
 Dill weed on potatoes, you say???
 Yes, it is absolutely wonderful in combination with the paprika and other seasonings.
 The potatoes turn out scrumptious every time.

 Seasoned Oven Fries are so delicious.
 I love to serve these as a side for any meat entree including Texas BBQ Ribs!

 Here’s a close up so you can see the texture of the potatoes.

 I bake the potatoes, uncovered, until they are fork tender.
 They turn out so scrumptious.

 Because I didn’t have time to do this step an hour before meal time, I peeled the potatoes earlier in the day (before lunch time).
 Then I put them in cold water.
 I added ice cubes and a heaping teaspoon of salt and swirled the potatoes around into the water.
 There were still ice cubes in the water a few hours later when I went to bake this recipe!

 Placing potatoes in iced salt water protects from discoloration, draws out the starch and allows the flavors of the seasonings to absorb into the potato better.

 Oil a 10×15″ glass baking dish with olive oil or olive oil cooking spray.
 Place half of the potatoes in the dish and brush with olive oil.

 Generously sprinkle each of the seasonings over top of the potatoes.

 Place the remaining potatoes into the dish and brush with the remaining olive oil.